Chapter VII Of My Current Campaign, Which Began 11-12 Months Ago, As Written/Retold By My Player Who Plays Vilven

 “Run!”
 Vilven shouted to Jaren and Wiendle, and they did, into the dark, impending forest.
 Vilven jumped into the lake, swimming out just enough to be able to flee underneath if she needed to.
 Standing near the fire, adding a few more logs to it, was a lion.
 Was it a lion?
 Vilven swam a little closer to take a better look.

 He was tall, taller than her.
 He had a lion face, down to the tan fur, sharp teeth, and luxurious, large mane.
 But yet he was wearing clothes, a long brown cloak, blousey shirt, and maroon pants.
 He was even standing on his hind legs.
 He was like some sort of lion man.
-But not just man, Vilven realized, he was adorned with a leathery armor, a long sword, but most impressive, a large elegant bow.
+But not just man, Vilven realized, he was adorned with thick, fabric armor, a long sword, but most impressive, a large elegant bow.
 He could be very dangerous.
 His large, glittering, yellow eyes moved to look at her.

 “They’ll never make it out there, you know.”
 The lion man said, as he sat, lighting a large wooden pipe.